 Left to our own devices, our last words at that moment of judgment will be the same as Osama’s: “Don’t turn on the light.”
 A plea to remain hidden in darkness.
 Yet Jesus has stepped into our darkness.
 John (the disciple of Jesus) said of Him, “In Jesus was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it.”
 (John 1:4-5) Jesus said of Himself, “For God so loved the world, that He gave His only Son, that whoever believes in Him should not perish but have eternal life.
 For God did not send His Son into the world to condemn the world, but in order that the world might be saved through Him.
 Whoever believes in Him is not condemned, but whoever does not believe is condemned already, because He has not believed in the name of the only Son of God.”
 (John 3:16-18)

 The scandal of the Gospel is that Jesus came to bring light to Osama Bin Laden’s darkness.
-Jesus came, not just for you; not just for the mildly bad.
+Jesus came, not just for you, not just for the mildly bad.
 He came for the worst of the worst.
 He came to lead everyone out of the darkness of their own making and into His light.
 And thank God that He did.
-The fact that Jesus came for us and doesn’t wait until we make the first move is an incredible gift.
-Its grace.
-It means that there is hope; even for the worst of the worst.
+The fact that Jesus came for us and didn’t wait until we made the first move is an incredible gift.
+It’s grace.
+It means that there is hope, even for the worst of the worst.
 It is for this reason Jesus can command his followers to “love your enemies and pray for those who persecute you, so that you may be sons of your Father in heaven.”
-That is a hopeful prayer.
+(Matthew 4:44-45) That is a hopeful prayer.
 It’s a prayer that acknowledges that while there is still breath in our bodies there is still a chance, no matter how slim we might believe it to be, that God might work a change in that person we consider to be beyond redemption.

 – John, from his first letter chapter 1:5-9